 This trail down quickly plunges into a bamboo forest, which is replaced part way down by similar plants from the way up.
 The trail is fairly wide and most of it has wood stairs, but tread carefully.
 We found several stairs to be loose.

-Towards the bottom you will pass through a small old cemetary.
+Towards the bottom you will pass through a small old cemetery.
 There are several forks in the trail, but don’t worry, they are just to go around the graves.
 Wander off to take a look or stick to the main trail.

 The Road Back to the Road